ZupIT/beagle-docs/content/en/docs/API/Components/UI/Button.md

       </td>
       <td style="text-align:left"></td>
       <td style="text-align:left">It refers to a native style to be applied in the button.
 This attribute
-        is optional, meaning if it is not informed it will be used the style pattern of your application.</td>
+        is optional, meaning if it is not informed it will be used the default style of your application.</td>
     </tr>
     <tr>